-I know all of this is confusing.
-Why don't they just tell me on the label if my shirt is colorfast?
+All of this can be confusing.
+Why don't they just tell you on the care label if the shirt is colorfast?

-Well, clothing manufacturers should tell you if the garment is going to bleed.
+Clothing manufacturers should tell you if the garment is going to bleed.
 After all, they are the ones that know how the fabric was dyed.
-Most don't tell us outright because who wants to buy something that bleeds.
+Most don't tell you outright because who wants to buy something that bleeds?
 But there are hints.

-If the label says "wash separately" or "wash with like colors", that usually means that the dye isn't stable and is going to bleed or even rub off.
-I've had blue jeans that turned a couch cushion blue because the dye rubs off.
+If the label says "wash separately" or "wash with like colors," that usually means that the dye isn't stable and is going to bleed or even rub off.
+Blue jeans can turn a light-colored couch cushion blue because the dye rubs off.

 It's even more important to heed the warnings when you have a stain to remove.
-The chemicals in stain removers are more potent than the detergents that are diluted in the washer.
-Obviously, bleaches like chlorine bleach and hydrogen peroxide will remove color.
+The chemicals in stain removers are more potent than the detergents used in washing that are diluted in the washer.
+Obviously, bleaches such as chlorine bleach and hydrogen peroxide will remove color.
 But, other chemicals will remove color as well.
 That's why you have to test for colorfastness.

 Do the Colorfastness Test

-For a more thorough test for specific detergents and laundry products:
+For a more thorough test for specific detergents and laundry products, use the following tips:

-1. Mix one teaspoon of the laundry product - detergent, stain remover, chlorine bleach, oxygen bleach - with one-half cup of warm water.
+1. Mix one teaspoon of the laundry product (detergent, stain remover, chlorine bleach, or oxygen bleach) with 1/2 cup of warm water.
 Stir well to mix and be sure that any powdered formulas are completely dissolved.

 2. Turn to an interior seam or hem.
 If you are concerned that the solution will bleed through to the right side of the fabric, place a dry, white cotton cloth under the test area.

-3. Dip a cotton swab in the solution and dab onto the test area.
+3. Dip a cotton swab in the solution and dab it onto the test area.

-4. Blot area with a white paper towel.
-If color comes off onto the white paper towel, the fabric will bleed dye.
-If the color of the test area has changed - become lighter - the dye will bleed.
+4. Blot the area with a white paper towel.
+If the color comes off onto the white paper towel, the fabric will bleed dye.
+If the color of the test area has changed or become lighter, the dye will bleed.